vancouver-sky/AWS/README.md

  ## Global Infrasturction
   - AWS Regions
-    - Each region contains multiple datacenter cluster
+    - Each region contains multiple datacenter clusters
   - Availability Zones
     - Consists of one or more data centers
     - Multiple availability zones are included with each AWS Region